TritonDataCenter/rfd/rfd/0067/README.md

       Will sit on this until all most ready.
 There is no great justification for "headnode0" default until we have RFD 67 mostly all working.
 And it is optional.
-    - bin/rsync-to
-        TODO: get this to master
-    - `sdc-usbkey mount --nofoldcase`
-        TODO: get this to master